davidlublink/vcenter-csi-driver/readme.md

 # Caveats

-This job does not descriminate the nomad clients and if you run the plugin on a client that is not a vmware client, it is likely to simply crash with exotic error messages ( unable to identify virtual machine !).
+This job does not detect that a nomad client is running on a vmware vm, if you run the plugin on a client that is not a vmware client, it is likely to simply crash with unexpected messages (like unable to identify virtual machine !).

-After 4-5 disks on a single vm in nomad, linux seems to stop detecting disks added by vmware.
-I don't know if this is a bug with csi, nomad or vmware.

 Nomad jobs are easily managed via nomad web interface, but volumes can only be created/removed from the API

-Garbage collection is non existant since this plugin is stateless, the plugin relies on the cluster to handle it.
-If anything goes wrong on the cluster or in the plugin, you will have rogue disks connected to your clients
+Garbage collection relies on the cluster to handle it.
+If anything goes wrong on the cluster or in the plugin, you will have rogue disks connected to your clients.

 ## Overconnected disk